 Check for Hidden Bug Infestations

 Nothing is worse than moving all of your personal items into a home only to realize that there are little creepy crawlies that have already taken over.
-Maybe the previous owners had a problem with bed bugs, cockroaches or fleas.
+Maybe the previous owners had a problem with bed bugs, fleas or cockroaches.
 The problem is, this may not be clearly visible the initial times you’ve walked through the home.
 Most mortgage companies require a pest inspection before you’re able to close on a home; this would catch any underlying infestations before they become a major problem and expense to the new homeowner.
 However, if you’ve chosen alternative financing or you’re paying in cash, you may not have done a pest inspection prior to closing.

-Now is the time to call in the pros and have them come out and look for potential problems.
+Now is the time to call in the pros like cockroachcontrol.co and have them come out and look for potential problems.
 Powder post beetles, cockroaches, bedbugs, carpenter ants and termites can be detected and if there is an issue, the seller needs to take care of it at once.
 Leading bug control companies will inform customers that many insects can not only destroy the foundation and structure of a home but pose possible health risks as well.
 Keeping your family safe and healthy starts with a solid pest inspection prior to moving in.

 Clearing the Air